Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 ### Pay someone to do it

 You can pay someone to deregister you address for you.
-They book the *Bürgeramt* appointment, register your address, and send you the [deregistration certificate](/glossary/Abmeldebescheinigung) by email.
+They deregister your address and send you the [deregistration certificate](/glossary/Abmeldebescheinigung) by email.
 It's expensive, but it guarantees that you will get an *[[Abmeldebescheinigung]]*, and it lets you focus on other problems.

 These companies can help you: